Luketedwards/memorise-a-deck-of-cards/README.md

     * Sweet alert 2 was used to create attractive looking modals to house my game difficulty, game won/lost message, and previous scores section on the main game page.

 # Testing User Stories from the User Experience (UX) Section
+- As a first time user I want to:

+1. Q.  Quickly understand the purpose and layout of the game
+      * The website features a very streamlined and simple navigation bar that quickly allows users to access a clear set of game instructions.
+The game itself is also well equipped with user messages, buttons with contextual text, and informative pop-ups and modals.

+2. Q. Understand how to play the game
+      * The game features access to both a clear instructions page which detail exactly how to play the game, and also a very in-depth resource that both explains the techniques needed to beat the game and also allows users to generate the necessary tools to win.

+3. Q .Receive tips and guidance on how to improve my score
+      * The "Memory Tips" page both gives a comprehensive history of the techniques of memorisation, along with detailed instructions as to how the user can quickly improve their memory.
+This page also has a tool that allows the user to generate their own PAO system and save it to their computer.
+The ability to play at differing difficulty levels, and to track previous scores also aid the player in improving their scores.

+- As a returning visitor I want to:

+1. Q. Have different levels of difficulty to challenge myself
+      * The game features three seperate dificulty levels.
+Easy: 10 cards, Medium: 25 cards, Hard: 52 cards.

+2. Q. Have a system to track my previous score so that I can try and improve my skill
+      * The game has a "Previous Scores" button that saves the users previous efforts to local storage for them to keep track of their last attempt tempt across browser sessions.

+3. Q. Have tools to help me develop a method to learn the skills of memorisation
+      * The "Memory Tips" page contains both detailed historical information surrounding the pursit of memory techniques, along with detailed instructions on how to best memorise the deck of cards among other things.
+It also has a PAO generator section to allow the user to create their own memory tool to beat the game.

 ## Further Testing
 ---